-PIP = 64.5% by April 2019 18 to 21.
-September 2018
+PIP = 64.5% by April 18 to 21.
+September

+2019 2018

-2019 Develop a process
+Develop a process

 Item 15 - Caseworker whereby youth ages 17

 visits with parents: years and older in

-Increase the frequency and quality of visits foster care and
+Increase the frequency foster care and

+and quality of visits particularly those who

-with parents from 31% particularly those who are emancipating will
+with parents from 31% are emancipating will

 to 38% have in their

 PIP = 36.2 % by April possession official

 2019 identification

+documents (birth

-Increase the number of documents (birth certificate, SS card and
+Increase the number of certificate, SS card and

 Independent Living and state identification card

-Transitional Living or driver's license)

-Programs beds and under counter indicated
+Transitional Living Programs beds and or driver's license) under counter indicated

 other and non- based on disability or

-traditional transitional living arrangement by other issue.
-December 2017
+traditional transitional other issue.
+December

+living arrangement by 2017

 25% 2017

 Increase percentage of

-the number of youth opting in to CB21
+the number of youth

+opting in to CB21

 services at 18 years of

 age who do not have

 an immediately

-executable safe and stable living
+executable safe and

+stable living

-arrangement to at least
+arrangement to at least 85%

-85%
+0070

-linewed and the converted of
+Increase the number of

-Increase the number of youth opting in to CB21
+youth opting in to CB21

 services at 18 years of

 age who do not have

 an immediately

-executable safe and stable living
+executable safe and

+stable living

 arrangement to at least

 70% annually